-The Modernized Disclosure Requirements are amendments and changes to address evolving disclosure practices and policy considerations.
-The Modernized Disclosure Requirements also address the comments expressed by various market participants from the Consultation Paper.
+The Modernized Disclosure Requirements are meant to address evolving disclosure practices and policy considerations.
+The Modernized Disclosure Requirements also address the comments expressed by various market participants in response to the Consultation Paper.

 The Modernized Disclosure Requirements include the following amendments and changes: